KarinLevy/StartSmart/README.md

 I looked for a tool that would help me understand this pattern and improve over time, not just one that would show me a list of tasks.
 I couldn't find one, so I built it.

 The goal of StartSmart is not to turn users into productivity machines.
 It is to give people honest, useful feedback about how they actually spend their time — so they can gradually plan more realistically, feel less overwhelmed, and build habits that stick.

+**StartSmart was developed as a final project for the AI-Based Product Development course at Ono Academic College.**